Skip to content

 • EC2 Instance Connect doesn't support the operating system (OS) distribution.

-• The EC2 Instance Connect package isn't installed on the instance.
+• You didn't install the EC2 Instance Connect package to the instance.

 • There are missing or incorrect AWS Identity and Access Management (IAM) policies or permissions.